 Our LLB Law with Business course is designed for students who want to study law but are keen to keep their future options open and maintain an interest in the world of business.
 But how does the merging of these two subjects work in practice?
 To find out, we caught up with Gayle Heppell, Programme and Student Lead for the LLB at our Leeds Campus.

-In addition to career paths in the legal profession, our LLB with Business really opens up numerous alternative employment pathways.
-These range from Marketing and Human Resource Management to Finance or Business Management.
+In addition to career paths in the legal profession, our LLB with Business opens numerous alternative employment pathways.
+These range from marketing and human resource management, to finance or business management.
 For budding entrepreneurs, the course gives the grounding and confidence needed to develop their own business model.

 The Law with Business course differs from other Qualifying Law Degrees because of the options it offers.
-In Year 1 students from the LLB Law and the LLB Law with Business study the same subjects, including Contract and Tort Law.
-In the second semester of Years 2 and 3, you get to select and study optional subjects as well.
-If you’re studying Law with Business you’ll have a wider variety of options to choose from and, so long as you choose one law option and two business options, this really allows you to customise your learning to suit your interests and aspirations.
-Business options will be assessed by a variety of assessment methods including, for example, written coursework and presentations whereas, on the whole, law options are assessed by examination.
+In the first year, students from the LLB Law and the LLB Law with Business study the same subjects, including Contract and Tort Law.
+In the second semester of your second and third years, you get to select and study optional subjects as well.
+If you’re studying Law with Business you’ll have a wider variety of options to choose from and, so long as you choose one law option and two business options, this allows you to customise your learning to suit your interests and aspirations.
+Business options will be assessed by a variety of methods, including written coursework and presentations, whereas law options are often assessed by examination.

-Customer Behaviour considers the key factors which affect buyer behaviour and consumer decision making, making it of particular interest if you are interested in the marketing side of business.
+Customer Behaviour considers the key factors which affect buyer behaviour and consumer decision making, a module of particular interest if you are interested in the marketing side of business.

-The best advice I can offer students thinking of studying this course are pretty familiar: Work hard to achieve the best results you can at school or college, make sure you have interests and achievements beyond your studies and try to arrange some work experience.
+The best advice I can offer students thinking of studying this course is familiar.
+Work hard to achieve the best results you can at school or college, make sure you have interests and achievements beyond your studies, and try to arrange some work experience.
 Not only do extracurricular activities and work experience add value to your personal statement, but they also give you the variety and balance needed to reach your full potential.
-And make sure you visit us at one of our Open Days – you will get a taste of our teaching methods, meet current staff and students, be able to ask lots of questions and have a tour of the campus.
-This is an important decision and you are in the driving seat.
+Make sure you visit us at one of our open days – you will get a taste of our teaching methods, meet current staff and students, be able to ask lots of questions and have a tour of the campus.
+This is an important decision, and you are in the driving seat.